Senior Dog Care Tips: 5 Unexpected Care Pointers for Your Senior Dog

 Is your furry friend starting to show a bit of gray around the muzzle?
 That might mean they’re hitting their golden years.
+These dog care tips can help you better understand what changes to expect.
 While the exact age when a dog becomes a senior varies, it’s essential for pet parents to keep an eye out for signs of aging and adjust their care accordingly.

 Caring for an older dog involves a few tweaks to their routine, vet visits, and home setup to ensure they stay happy and healthy.